awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 With Amazon FSx, backups are file\-system\-consistent, highly durable, and incremental\.
 To ensure file system consistency, Amazon FSx uses the Volume Shadow Copy Service \(VSS\) in Microsoft Windows\.
 To ensure high durability, Amazon FSx stores backups in Amazon Simple Storage Service \(Amazon S3\)\.

 Amazon FSx backups are incremental, whether they are generated using the automatic daily backup or the user\-initiated backup feature\.
 This means that only the data on the file system that has changed after your most recent backup is saved\.
-This minimizes the time required to create the backup and saves on storage costs by not duplicating data\.
-When you delete a backup, only the data unique to that backup is removed\.
+This minimizes the time required to create the backup and saves on storage costs by not duplicating data\. \(Note that if the data on your file system changes frequently, your total backup usage can be greater than the used storage capacity of your file system\.\) When you delete a backup, only the data unique to that backup is removed\.

 Each FSx for Windows File Server backup contains all of the information that is needed to create a new file system from the backup, effectively restoring a point\-in\-time snapshot of the file system\.

 Creating regular backups for your file system is a best practice that complements the replication that Amazon FSx for Windows File Server performs for your file system\.
 Amazon FSx backups help support your backup retention and compliance needs\.
 Working with Amazon FSx backups is easy, whether it's creating backups, copying a backup, restoring a file system from a backup, or deleting a backup\.